 In Central East India, Sisters of the Good Shepherd who are present in 10 States organised numerous events in connection with the issue of gender-based violence.
 In all the areas in which they work, creative and diverse activities such as rallies, public meetings, consciousness raising activities and signature campaigns were organised to promote the respect towards women and children.
 The slogan “Orange the World" means generational equality against violence on women and girl children.

-Click here - Good Shepherd Central East India
+Click here - Good Shepherd CE India

 Click here - Good Shepherd CE India, Amaravathi